conselio/jeedom_mysensors/README.md

 Add function on plugin to deliver data requested by a node

-How to reboot a node from Jeedom
+How to reboot a node from Jeedom (need OTA bootloader, waiting for mySensors 2.0)

 Add commands for RGB and servo (actualy, will wait for mySensors lib2.0 as there is changes and during presentation of sensors, they will say what commands they accepts)

 Integrate OTA with sketchs library and possible configuration of sketchs with variables like pin, warning level ...

-Integrate ACK from gateway side